mvperez/mlnet-sentimentanalysis/README.md

+# Build and Train Model
+CD to `Console` folder then execute the project `dotnet run`.
+This will save the trained model into filename `MLData\SentimentModel.zip`.
+The zip file will be use by the web api.

-# Sample usage of web api from POSTMAN
+# Sample usage of web api

+Run the web api

 ### Request
 ```